Updated article: 11/2021 (Original publication June 2009)

 1) Get a blog

 A blog is a large part of the puzzle.
-It provides you with a casual platform to publish information and interact with the public on your website.
+It provides you with a casual platform to publish educational information and interact with the public on your website.
 It fulfills all of the 5 pilars of social media mentioned above by allowing you to be open and share information directly on your website.
 It allows you to have a direct conversation with your customers as well as create community, provide support and put a face to your business.
-It allows you and your customers to connect immediately and it allows them to participate and contribute to the conversation.
-Most of all, a blog allows you to be open about your thoughts, policies, plans and potenitally the inner workings of your company – therefore breaking down the barriers normally created between a company and the public.
-In addition, a blog is a great place to combine all aspects of online marketing into one place. (search engine rankings, subscription, email marketing sign-up, the building of your brand and reputation as a leader in your niche, as well as a place to offer other ways to connect through other social media such as Twitter, delicious, video, photos, etc.

-One note of advice on blogging – Don’t use one of the free blogging services.
-The blog is not on your site, it is not customizable and it disconnects users from your main website.
-We use WordPress – free software that allows us to setup completely custom blogs for our clients that reside on the same server as their website.
-This is the only way to do a blog if you’re serious about it.
+Here’s a tip and a note of advice on blogging – Don’t use one of the free blogging services.
+The content is not on your site, the look of the blog is not completely customizable, and it disconnects users from your main website.
+We use WordPress and it’s free software that allows us to setup completely custom blogs for our clients that reside on the same server as their website.
+This is the only way to do a blog in my opinion because you control and own the content.

 3) Social Networks